Luke3D/CIS_PD-NDM/README.md

 Users should first install the latest version of `Anaconda` using the following [link](https://www.anaconda.com/download/) and downloading the installer or appropriate version for `Python 3.6 version`.
 This will automatically install a majority of the default `Python` packages needed, along with `Jupyter Notebook`.

 ## Package Installation
-There are a number of additional packages and software required to fully run all of the code in the `CIS-PD_npg` repository.
+There are a number of additional packages and software required to fully run all of the code in the `CIS_PD-NDM` repository.

 ### Features Calculation
 For features calculation on the raw data, the `nolds` package is required and can be installed using the following command through pip: